 The Tribunal has repeatedly recalled the institutions' obligation to undertake a detailed examination of each case before reaching a decision.
 In particular, in its judgment of 19 March 2013 in Case F-13/12 BR v Commission, it emphasised that the obligation to examine each file diligently, fully and impartially, derives from the right to sound administration, and from the duty to have regard for the welfare of officials and the principle of equal treatment.
-In that light, the Tribunal held, in its judgment of 17 October 2013 in Case F-69/11 BF v Court of Auditors, that a committee tasked with making an initial selection from amongst candidates for a post must inform the appointing authority must itself be placed in a position to be aware of and appraise the elements of the assessment of those candidates in order to be able to reach the final decision which it is incumbent on it to make.
+In that light, the Tribunal held, in its judgment of 17 October 2013 in Case F-69/11 BF v Court of Auditors, that a committee tasked with making an initial selection from amongst candidates for a post must inform the appointing authority of the respective merits of the candidates selected at that stage, because the appointing authority must itself be placed in a position to be aware of and appraise the elements of the assessment of those candidates in order to be able to reach the final decision which it is incumbent on it to make.
 On the other hand, the fact that such a committee does not supply a comparison which includes the merits of the candidates who were not selected is not in itself such as to adversely affect candidates.